 - Garnishes!
 Top with sesame seeds, sliced green onion, or a squeeze of fresh lime juice.
 Chopped cashews or peanuts add a lovely crunch, too.

-Because this stir fry already has quite a few veggies, I don’t usually feel the need to serve it with any additional veggies, although cheesy pepper jelly wonton cups would be an excellent starter.
+Because this stir fry already has quite a few veggies, I don’t usually feel the need to serve it with any additional veggies, although cheesy pepper jelly wonton cups would be an excellent appetizer.

 Tips for Recipe Success

 Here are a few important key tips for making the best shrimp stir fry.

 - Don’t overcook the shrimp!
 Be sure to partially cook them the first time – to make this easy, just turn one side pink.

 - Cut the vegetables into evenly sized pieces.
 This ensures even cooking and makes eating easier.